 Post-procedure patients can expect minor discomfort for 2-3 days and occasionally some mild swelling or bruising which can be treated with Paracetamol and a properly applied ice pack.

 Strenuous physical activity and non-contact sports should be avoided for two weeks, and contact sports should be avoided for one month.

 Weighing up your options

 There is no real difference in the efficacy rate between the two procedures; both have a higher than 99% success rate.
 However, experienced vasectomy surgeons typically have success rates greater than 99.9% equivalent to failure rates of less than 1 in 1000.

 Vasectomy is the more affordable procedure.
-Even if you opt for twilight sedation for your vasectomy it will still more than likely be under $1000.
+With private health insurance, you can be completely covered with no gap or a minimal fee under $100.
 Tubal ligation, because it involves a general anaesthetic, is more expensive and often costs around $4500.

 In addition, tubal ligation has a greater risk of ectopic pregnancies occurring.
 Around 1 in 200 women may still fall pregnant due to an incomplete closure of the fallopian tubes, if this happens the pregnancy may develop outside the uterus (ectopic pregnancy).
 This can be a painful and dangerous condition that requires emergency surgery.

-Ultimately this comes down to lifestyle and personal choice.
-A vasectomy is preferable for most couples as it has lower rates of complications, is a simpler procedure and costs less.
-However tubal ligation is still a very reliable and safe method of sterilisation that many women might choose to undergo for peace of mind.
-If you know or suspect that you are both particularly fertile, it’s not unreasonable to undergo both procedures.
+Ultimately, this comes down to lifestyle and personal choice.
+A vasectomy is preferable for most couples, including those in MSI Australia, as it has lower rates of complications, is a simpler procedure and costs less.
+However, tubal ligation is still a very reliable and safe method of sterilisation that many women might choose to undergo for peace of mind.